cmdr-nova/cmdr-nova.github.io/pages/howtosl.md

 ***SECTION 2***

-*... further sections coming at a later time, as I've had to reduce my presence in SL, and I no longer have a home sim or parcel.*
+*... further sections coming at a later time*

 > > > Guide 6: Diving Further Into Your Profile